leleliu008/ndk-pkg/README.md

 a ndk-pkg formula repository is a git repository.

-a ndk-pkg formula repository's root dir should have a `formula` named sub dir, this repository's formulas all should be located in this dir.
+a ndk-pkg formula repository's root directory should have a `formula` named sub directory, this repository's formulas all should be located in this directory.

 a ndk-pkg formula repository's local path is `~/.ndk-pkg/repos.d/${ndk-pkgFormulaRepoName}`